CrossLangNV/MT-ComparEval/readme.md

 - the file format in which to download the sentences: CSV or XLIFF.

 This view can be accessed by navigating to <application-address>/tasks/<first-task-id>-<second-task-id>/compare, and selecting the Download tab.

+### Upload scripts

+In order to facilitate uploading multiple test sets and tasks into MT-ComparEval at once, several bash scripts have been written:

+1) upload-test-sets.sh

+This script allows to upload multiple test sets at once.
+It requires two parameters.
+The first one is the URL of MT-ComparEval.
+The second one is the path to the CSV file containing the data to import.
+The expected CSV format is: "language-pairs-id,name,description,domain,source,reference".
+Each line of the CSV file corresponds to a test set to import.

+2) upload-tasks.sh

+This script allows to upload multiple tasks at once.
+It requires two parameters.
+The first one is the URL of MT-ComparEval.
+The second one is the path to the CSV file containing the data to import.
+The expected CSV format is: "test_set_id,engine_id,description,translation".
+Each line of the CSV file corresponds to a task to import.

+3) upload-all.sh

+This script allows to upload multiple language pairs, engines, test sets and tasks at once.
+It requires two parameters.
+The first one is the URL of MT-ComparEval.
+The second one is the path to the CSV file containing the data to import.
+The expected CSV format is: "source_language,target_language,test_set_name,test_set_description,test_set_domain,test_set_source,test_set_reference,engine_name,engine_parent_id,task_description,task_translation".
+Each line of the CSV file corresponds to a task to import.
+The script will try to create the language pair, the test set, the engine corresponding to the described task.
+If those entities exist already, the script will use the existing ones.